Skip to contents

 NULL

-The value used, expression, latex.eqn or markup depends on the argument passed to geom.
+The value used depends on the argument passed to geom.

 If geom = "latex" (package 'xdvir') the output type used is "latex.eqn".
 If geom = "richtext" (package 'ggtext') or geom = "textbox" (package 'ggtext') the output type used is "markdown".
 If geom = "marquee" (package 'marquee') the output type used is "marquee".
-For all other values of geom the default is "expression" unless the user passes an argument.
-Invalid values as argument trigger an Error.
+For all other values of geom the default is "expression".
+Invalid values as argument trigger an error.

 Model fit methods supported

 Several model fit functions are supported explicitly (see tables), and some of their differences smoothed out.
 Compatibility is checked late, based on the class of the returned fitted model object.
 This makes it possible to use wrapper functions that do model selection or other adjustments to the fit procedure on a per panel or per group basis.
-Moreover, if the value returned as model fit object is NULL no layer is added to the plot on a per group within panel basis.
+Moreover, if the value returned as model fit object is NULL or NA, plotting is skipped on a per group within panel basis.

 Statistic\(f\)Supported model fit methods